efficacy/stackmob-java-client-sdk/README.md

 });
 ```

-## Advanced Querying
+# Advanced Queries

-The SDK includes StackMobQuery and StackMobQueryWithField classes to make building large queries easier than building up a Map of parameters.
+The SDK includes `StackMobQuery` and `StackMobQueryWithField` classes to make building large queries easier than building up a Map of parameters.
 Here's how to use them:

 ```java
 import com.stackmob.sdk.api.StackMobQuery;